-An Enbridge representative will seek to contact the landowner a minimum of seven days in advance of any work being conducted.
+An Enbridge representative will contact the landowner in advance of any work being conducted.
 We'll then work with the landowner to arrange for land access, discuss estimated compensation for potential impacts, determine a preferred work schedule, review environmental and safety considerations, provide Enbridge contact information, address other questions and property-specific concerns.
 In certain areas, temporary workspace next to the permanent easement may be required for equipment or soil storage.
 If so, Enbridge will discuss arrangements with the landowner in advance of work activities.
 Our goal is to return all lands back to their original state once work is completed.
-In situations where the pipeline requires immediate attention and attempts to contact landowners in advance are unsuccessful - access and work will proceed in order to minimize potential hazards.
+In situations where the pipeline requires immediate attention - and attempts to contact landowners in advance are unsuccessful - access and work will proceed in order to minimize potential hazards.